git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 tmux resides in the text realm.
 This is about fixed-width fonts and that old fashioned black terminal.

-## a window manager for the terminal
+## Window manager for the terminal

 tmux is to the console what a desktop is to gui apps.
 It's a world inside the text dimension.
 Inside tmux you can: